kunturs/lrec2026-rewrite-news/README.md

 # Sentence-Level Text Reuse in Multilingual Journalism

-This repository accompanies a submission to EMNLP 2025 (under anonymity) that investigates sentence-level text reuse in multilingual newswire workflows.
+This repository accompanies a submission to LREC 2026 (under anonymity) that investigates sentence-level text reuse in multilingual newswire workflows.
 The study introduces a weakly supervised framework that detects content reuse between English-language articles from a national press organization, **X News Agency (XNA)**, and 15 **Foreign Agencies** in 7 languages.

 ---